 Instructions

-- Activate the Yeast In a small bowl, combine warm milk and 1 tablespoon of the sugar.
-Sprinkle the yeast over the milk and let it sit for about 5–10 minutes until it becomes foamy.
+- Activate the yeast: Mix warm milk with 1 tablespoon sugar, then sprinkle yeast over the top.
+Let it sit for 5–10 minutes, until foamy.

 Notes